-PTE Academic multiple choice multiple answers
+PTE Academic multiple choice multiple answers practice

 1.Read the text and answer the question by selecting all the correct responses.
 More than one response is correct.

 The development of science and technology in this century has led men into many inventions and discoveries.
 Man today has also penetrated outer space.
 It is true that science and technology have developed tremendously in this last century.
 In the field of engineering, for example, the automobile has been invented as a means of easier, more comfortable and faster movement from one place to another.
 Apart from that, methods and instruments for diagnosing diseases and promoting hygiene and sanitation have helped to reduce mortality rate and improve living conditions.
 In the field of electronics, the invention of the computer is a remarkable achievement.
 The use of computers in economic activities can be carried out faster and more effectively.

 Science and Technology – the Cons

 However, in spite of the laudable contributions and lofty accomplishments of technology, it has, nevertheless, succeeded in introducing several anomalies and in some cases, reduced the value attached to human life.
 In our age, social life has been greatly altered by technological changes such as the invention of nuclear warheads.
 Those who support the invention of nuclear armaments claim that the only way to maintain peace is to be battle ready.
 Humanity is greatly threatened and terrorized by the invention of the nuclear warhead.
 People now live in dread of the hour, as no one knows when a conflict may arise between nations, which may lead to the use of the nuclear bomb assumed to possess the capacity of wiping out humanity within the twinkling of an eye.

 Which of the following statements about science and technology can be supported from the text?

 1.Scientific truth has always prevailed over hypotheses and conjectures.

 2.The nuclear arsenal has the potential to destroy all that we have achieved so far.

 - Social life and use of technology are inter-related.